 Fakahatchee Strand Preserve State Park, Florida

-Home to a fifty-mile trail race that is held in February every year when the temperatures and surroundings here make this better for trail running away from the main summer season when temperatures can soar and add another challenge to your run.
+This state park is home to a fifty-mile trail race that is held in February every year.
+In February, the temperatures and surroundings make the trail far better for running than during the main summer season when temperatures can soar and add another challenge.
 The trails in this park have very little elevation change, while the range of wooded areas and prairie offers a variety of surroundings in which to run.

 Lower Nanamocomuck Trail, New Hampshire